needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsProfiles.md

 ![Creating a service profile.](images/ProfilesExample1.png)</br>
 _Content with local and remote bundles stored locally for development._

-While in development, you would have both your local and remote bundles using local paths, as seen in the "Local" row below.
+While in development, you would have both your local and remote bundles using local paths, as seen below.

 ![Creating a service profile.](images/ProfilesExample3.png)</br>
-_Paths set for local development and production._
+_Paths set for local development._

 In this instance, you can see that the local and remote paths are in fact local, which makes more sense for development, as setting up a remote server would be a pain.
 However, once the content is ready for production, you would move the remote bundles to a server, as the diagram below shows.